marchaefner/jedit-CoffeeScriptSideKick/README.md

 The actual parser and tree builder is written in CoffeeScript.
 Callbacks to jEdit and plugin specific functionality are implemented in Java.

-A full build therefore consists of two steps: Compilation of the CoffeeScript source to JavaScript via the `Cakefile` followed by the usual jEdit plugin build process, defined in `build.xml`.
+A full build, therefore, consists of two steps: Compilation of the CoffeeScript source to JavaScript with `cake` (which runs the `Cakefile`) followed by the usual jEdit plugin build process, defined in `build.xml`.
 To ease the build process, a prebuild `CoffeeScriptParser.js` is already included.
-Recompilation will be triggered by `ant` if its source has changed.

 ### Requirements

   * jEdit plugin building environment
-  * jEdit plugins: ErrorList, SideKick and Rhino (version 1.7R4_1, see below)
+  * jEdit plugins: ErrorList, SideKick and Rhino (version 1.7R4, see below)
   * [Node.js][] - required to execute `Cakefile`
   * [Jison][] - JavaScript Parser Generator (installable with npm)